Diocese of Wilmington: 1868 to 1900

 Pius IX designated the new diocese as a suffragan diocese of the Archdiocese of Baltimore.
-He appointed Reverend Thomas Becker of the Archdiocese of Baltimore as the first bishop of Wilmington.
+He appointed Reverend Thomas Becker of Baltimore as the first bishop of Wilmington.
 Becker oversaw a three-fold increase in the number of priests and doubled the number of churches.
 He established an orphanage and academy for boys, an academy for girls, and two additional parochial schools.
 After 18 years in Wilmington, Becker was appointed in 1886 by Pope Leo XIII as bishop of the Diocese of Savannah.